alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

   deal with getting a placeholder result sometimes.

-This is quite different than how we've dealt with diagnostics in other parts of Terraform, and does unfortunately require some additional care under future maintenence to preserve those invariants, but following the naming convention across all of the object types will hopefully make these special rules easier to learn and then maintain under future changes.
+This is quite different than how we've dealt with diagnostics in other parts of Terracina, and does unfortunately require some additional care under future maintenence to preserve those invariants, but following the naming convention across all of the object types will hopefully make these special rules easier to learn and then maintain under future changes.